Particles Unit

 The Particles unit encompasses nearly all aspects of Lagrangian particles.
 The exceptions are input/output the movement of related data structures between different blocks as the particles move from one block to another, and mapping the particle attributes to and from the grid.

-Particle types must be specified in the Config
+Particle types must be specified in the Config file of the

 Simulations unit setup directory for the application, and the syntax is